 It all began with piracy

-After reading this post you understand too why in the psyche of the West names of freebooters and mateys like Black Beard, Jack Sparrow, Captain Hook, Klaus Störtebeker, Michiel de Ruyter, Zwarte Rolf, Francis Drake, the Flying Dutchman, Captain Kidd, Greate Pier, Godeke Michels, Black Bart, Davy Jones, Piet Hein, Piet Piraat and Long John Silver have a special place.
+After reading this post you understand too why in the psyche of the West names of freebooters and mateys like Black Beard, Pisselingh, Jack Sparrow, Diederik van Sonoy, John Crabbe, Magister Wigbold, Rock Brasiliano, Captain Hook, Klaus Störtebeker, Michiel de Ruyter, Zwarte Rolf, Francis Drake, the Flying Dutchman, Captain Kidd, Greate Pier, Godeke Michels, William II de La Marck, Black Bart, Davy Jones, Piet Hein, Lancelot Blackburne, Lorencillo, Long John Silver, Claes Compaen and many, many more, have a special place.

 Before we begin; why is this story almost never being told?
 The explanation is trivial and quite embarrassing for the academic world: their obsession with Vikings.
 This disproportional emphasis on Vikings has distorted our view on Europe’s maritime history.
 As a particular scholar describes it: “The Vikings, in fact, were only the last episode of a long line of barbarian pirates harassing Europe” and "The Viking age marks an accentuation of something long present".
 Admittedly, the Vikings did so with a big bang.
-Since till this very day almost twenty-four-seven a new, academic book or article about Vikings is being published, let us quickly go to where and when it all really started.
+Since till this very day almost twenty-four-seven a new, academic book or article about Vikings is being published.
+And social media seems to mainly amplify what is in the spotlights already.
+So, let's quickly go to where and when it all really started.

 1 - Arrival of the Romans